kramble/jtagger/src/README_Win32.txt

 The Client/Server option (-s) does not work on Windows, but it was of little use anyway.

-You will also need zdiag to install the windows driver.
+You will also need zadig https://zadig.akeo.ie/ to install the windows driver.

-for testing.
-Jtagger source was fairly easy to port, but building libftdi from source is not at all straightforward.
-So I cheated and downloaded a prebuilt version.
-It works, see README_Win32.txt for details.

 Previous comment about cygwin just for info, I have not progressed this...
 Also a Windows port looks quite promising.
 It compiles on cygwin (which I was